Pittodrie Stadium: History

 Both during the subsequent run in the 1980s and at numerous other times over the century the stadium has been in operation, there have been many memorable nights for the local fans.
 However, Pittodrie's greatest night is generally regarded as 16 March 1983.
 Aberdeen fought back from 2–1 down in a European Cup Winners' Cup quarter-final second leg tie against Bayern Munich to win 3–2.
 A full house witnessed this victory, which took the Dons through to the semi-finals, and they went on to win the trophy by defeating Real Madrid in the final.
 The club installed 24 executive boxes in the Main Stand, and built a new roof over the Merkland Road End in 1985.
 Undersoil heating was installed in 1987.

 The most recent development of the stadium came in the 1992–93 season when the Beach End stand on the east side of the ground was demolished, with the new Richard Donald stand - named after the club's long serving chairman - constructed in its place.
 On 1 August 1993, the new stand was opened with a League Cup tie against Clydebank.
 The official opening was carried out later in 1993 by Princess Anne.
 It is currently the only two tier stand in the stadium.
 The stadium has remained relatively unchanged since then, although some minor improvements, such as the introduction of an electronic stadium entry system for the 2006–07 season, have been carried out.

 The site of the stadium is only 550 yards away from the North Sea, and with only the King's Links golf course between the stadium and the beach, the ground is one of the coldest football grounds in Britain.

 As a result of a ground sharing agreement, Pittodrie was used by Inverness Caledonian Thistle for their home matches during the early part of the 2004–05 season.
 This was required because Inverness CT's own Caledonian Stadium did not meet the requirements for entry into the Scottish Premier League until improvements were carried out and the seating capacity increased.
 In 2005 the stadium size criterion for entry to the SPL was reduced to 6,000, thereby allowing Inverness Caledonian Thistle to return to their home stadium partway during the season.

 In March 2020 the club announced plans to reduce the operational capacity of Pittodrie to 15,500.
+Despite this, attendances in the 2023-24 season have been reported from 15,000 to 18,652.